zdward/Assignments/README.md

-# Projects
+# Assignments
-A compilation of my personal projects and university assignments, either in progress or completed.
+A compilation of my university assignments.
 The purpose of this repository is to showcase my growth as a developer.